 13. Use a posture brace

 At the end of the day, some of us need a bit of extra help in improving our posture.
-If you struggle to maintain a good posture for a prolonged period of time, then a posture brace might be for you.
+If you struggle to maintain a good posture for a prolonged period of time, then a POSTURE BRACE might be for you.
 They work by gently pulling your shoulders back and straightening your spine.
 Wear them for a few hours a day to help you maintain a good posture, and within a few weeks, you should be sitting up straight all on your own.
 Wear a posture corrector and you will be able to get rid of back pain quickly.